What do Tampa and St. Pete's new face mask rules mean?

 Besides those exceptions, everyone in Tampa needs a mask inside public places.
 Not wearing one could get you a civil citation that can carry up to a $500 fine.

-In St. Petersburg, Mayor Rick Kriseman says all employees must wear masks inside the public parts of their businesses.
+In St. Petersburg, Kriseman said all employees must wear masks inside the public parts of their businesses.
 That includes places like restaurants, bars, gyms, retail shops, entertainment establishments, salons and barbers.

 He had this message for millennials: "If you get the virus your death rate may not be as high as someone who is 75 years old, but you could easily infect someone who is your parent or grandparent and they could die from the virus."